-4.1 Fixed assets
+4.1.
+Fixed assets

-Fixed assets cover assets (land, buildings, transport equipment, information and communications technology, machinery and equipment etc.), new or use, which have a productive life of more than one year and are intended to be used by the establishment.
+Fixed assets cover all goods (land, buildings, transport equipment, information and communications technology, machinery and equipment etc.), new or used, which have a productive life of more than one year and are intended to be used by the establishment.